Dootmaan/Dootmaan/README.md

 ### Hi there, I am Dotman 👋

 - Mainly focus on medical image processing
-- Thirsty for having full-stack development capability
+- Thirsty for full-stack development capability
 - Good at ball games 🏸

 <!--